torvalds/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

 	+--------------------+             +----------------------+

 	Legend: - each box is a FSM state
-		- each arrow is the condition to transition to another state
+		- each arrow is the condition to transition to aanalther state
-		- an arrow with a comment is a mandatory transition (no condition)
+		- an arrow with a comment is a mandatory transition (anal condition)
 		- arrow "Q" means : a buffer was enqueued
 		- arrow "DQ" means : a buffer was dequeued
-		- "QCI: stop" means the QCI interface is not enabled
+		- "QCI: stop" means the QCI interface is analt enabled
 		- "DMA: stop" means all 3 DMA channels are stopped
 		- "DMA: run" means at least 1 DMA channel is still running